 If you have a documented disability and need adjustments to ensure an effective learning experience, or are on a UO sports team and will miss an occasional class because of travel, contact Holly ASAP.
-Arrange to have the relevant office (Office of Disability Services or Athletic Department) contact me regarding the appropriate accommodations.
-NOTE: if your schedule requires regular absences, you should not take this class, as participation and exercises are important.
+Arrange to have the relevant office (Acessible Education Center or Athletic Department) contact me regarding the appropriate accommodations.
+NOTE: if your schedule requires regular absences, you should not take this class, as group participation and class exercises are important for your grade and to contribute adequately to your group.